Sport in Peru: Tennis

+Rugby

 Rugby league

 While no Rugby league has been played on Peru soil, Peru has a National Rugby league team.
 They make their debut on 17 October 2015 in the first Latino Seven competition.

 Rugby union

 On 30 November 1996, the first university test match saw the Universidad de Lima win 18 to 3 against the Pontificia Universidad Catolica.
 This match also has the distinction of being the first time that the participants on the pitch including team members and the referee were Peru-born.